 The death of the Yeti makes me wonder which childhood obsession of mine is next on the chopping block.
 Will Bigfoot turn out to be really tall hillbillies with an addiction to fur coats?
 Will the Loch Ness monster be outed as a family of otters trying out a synchronised swimming routine?
 Given how these cryptids have always been representations of what little mystery is left in the world, screw science for crapping all over our imaginations.

 I believe Lindqvist knows exactly what she’s done to us, which is why she has tossed bereaved souls like me a bone.
 “Even if there is no proof for the existence of these cryptids, it is impossible to completely rule out that they live,” she added at the end of her report.
 Good on you, Lindqvist!
+Thankfully, like they do so often, the Indian Army came to the rescue with their findings.
+Anyone who now questions the Yeti’s existence can be labelled anti-national and safely ignored, and for once, that makes me happy.
 The Yeti is, and will always be, an enduring symbol of the fact that there’s more to the world than skyscrapers, hyperloops, and bullet trains; because, to quote The X-Files, we want to believe.